re-ops/re-docs/usage/README.md

-# Usage
+# Intro

-In this section we will cover the basic workflows when using Re-mote and Re-core, you will find that there is a clear convention to both of them and the follow similar guidelines:
+In this section we will cover the basic workflows when using Re-mote and Re-core, you will find that there is a clear convention to both and they follow similar principles:

-* Use simple functions and protocols where possible (also nice for auto completion and composability).
+* Prefer the Use simple functions and protocols (also nice for auto completion and composability)
-* Create separate REPL instance for Re-mote and one for Re-core.
+* Separate REPL instance for Re-mote and one for Re-core (tough Re-core uses Re-mote)
-* Use an editor attached to each REPL, when making changes use the [Reloaded](operating/README.md#reloading) workflow or re-eval code (when possible).
+* Use an editor attached to each REPL, re-eval changing code if possible
+* When making large changes use the [Reloaded](operating/README.md#reloading) workflow

 ## Reloaded
-One of the nicest things that the REPL provides us is immediate feedback, we enter a command and get feedback, but the REPL is also a live environment meaning that we can also change our code on the fly.
+One of the nicest things that the REPL provides is immediate feedback, the REPL is also a live environment that can change on the fly.

 Each time we start our session we run: